KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-10-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 $$

 <p>
 The paper has put the first step of the chain rule in detail.
 One $\frac{1}{\sqrt{2\pi}}$ is missing in Eq.
 (7) of the original paper, but it does not affect the final outcome as the missing term is absorbed into the subscript of the expectation in the last step of Eq.
 (8).
-The second step can be obtained easily via  \eqref{VLB-m} and \eqref{VLB-V} Eq.
-(2a) and (2b) of <a href="https://kaikaizhao.github.io/notes/2019/08/09/Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models" target="_blank">Tutorial 1</a>.
+The second step can be obtained easily via Eq.
+(2a) and (2b) in <a href="https://kaikaizhao.github.io/notes/2019/08/09/Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models" target="_blank">Tutorial 1</a>.
 </p>

 <p>
-After calculating the derivatives of KL term, i.e. \eqref{de-KL}, we put together the derivatives of the two parts of VLB.
+After calculating the derivatives of KL term, we put together the derivatives of the two parts of VLB.
 Then we get the derivatives of the VLB,
 </p>

 $$